JohannesBuchner/PyMultiNest/README.rst

     :target: https://travis-ci.org/JohannesBuchner/PyMultiNest

 The automatic build makes sure both Python 2.7 and Python 3 are working correctly with MultiNest and Cuba.
+It also tests that MultiNest works with MPI enabled.

 What does PyMultiNest do?
 --------------------------

 PyMultiNest

-  * provides an easy-to-use interface to MultiNest
+  * provides an easy-to-use interface to MultiNest and Cuba integration algorithms

-  * provides integration with your existing scientific Python code (numpy, scipy)
+  * allows connecting with your existing scientific Python code (numpy, scipy)

-  * allows you to write Prior & LogLikelihood functions in Python.
+  * allows Prior & LogLikelihood functions written in Python.

   * Easy plotting, visualization and summary of MultiNest results.

+  * Running MultiNest with MPI

 The plotting can also be run on existing MultiNest output, and when not using PyMultiNest for running MultiNest.